gotthardp/rabbitmq-email/README.md

 The `gen_smtp` provides a generic Erlang SMTP server and client only.
 The gateway functions are provided by the `rabbitmq-email` plugin.

-To enable transcoding of incoming e-mails to a given character set build also [RabbitMQ eiconv Integration](https://github.com/gotthardp/rabbitmq-eiconv).
+To enable non-ASCII characters in e-mails build also [RabbitMQ eiconv Integration](https://github.com/gotthardp/rabbitmq-eiconv).
-This step is optional.
+This step is optional; when eiconv is disabled the `gen_smtp` will ignore both header and content encoding schemes.

 Then, build and activate the RabbitMQ plug-in `rabbitmq-email`.
 See the [Plugin Development Guide](http://www.rabbitmq.com/plugin-development.html)